-- 1. Population trend and sensitivity analysis: - In light of recently received and/or approved Draft Plans (both at the County and Town level) staff estimates that there could be a total of 2,173 to 2,920 additional residential units constructed (+/-). - Hereafter, if we carry a fair estimate of 2.4 people per unit, Tillsonburg estimated increased population could be considered between 5,200-7,000 - ✓ Although there are many influencing factors towards the development and construction of these new proposed unit, this analysis suggest that Tillosnburg is in a state of accelerated growth. - This is especially critical in consideration to the deflated population value as compared to Tillsonburg's 2021 Census Population vs. actual population. - ✓ Therefore, in the cross examination of Table 3.1: Forecasted Residential Population Growth, Tillsonburg could/would out pace the current forecasted; it is strongly advised that this impact should be addressed and incorporated into the appendix projects identified. - 2.
-Upsizing and contribution through current developments: - Although the report identifies regional and servicing upsizing the correlation of Development Charges towards "development/developer(s) upsizing" could be explained and/or refined to consider alternative funding arrangements. - 3.
-The appendixes included provide a conceptual roadmap of identified infrastructure needs; however, a refined schedule/roadmap should be considered to ensure timely and appropriate lead times are incorporated to complete official processes especially in the periods of 2024-2033 (i.e. Environmental Approvals, Detail Design, Tendering, etc.)
+- 1. Population trend and sensitivity analysis: - In light of recently received and/or approved Draft Plans (both at the County and Town level) staff estimates that there could be a total of 2,173 to 2,920 additional residential units constructed (+/-). - Hereafter, if we carry a fair estimate of 2.4 people per unit, Tillsonburg estimated increased population could be considered between 5,200-7,000 - ✓ Although there are many influencing factors towards the development and construction of these new proposed unit, this analysis suggest that Tillosnburg is in a state of accelerated growth. - This is especially critical in consideration to the deflated population value as compared to Till actual population. - ✓ Therefore, in the cross examination of Table 3.1: Forecasted Residential Population Growth, Tillsonburg could/would out pace the current forecasted; it is strongly advised that this impact should be addressed and incorporated into the appendix projects identified. - 2.
+Upsizing and contribution through current developments: - Although the report identifies regional and servicing upsizing the s)